acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## What Do You Mean?

-Recently, I was working on a side project writing a [multi-armed bandit simulator](https://github.com/acviana/multiarmed-bandit-simulation/tree/main).
-Part of the code requires iteratively appending to a series of numbers and calculating the mean.
-It turns out that instead recalculating the mean of the entire series you can do this in a computationally efficient way by implementing an [incremental mean](https://math.stackexchange.com/a/106720).
+Recently, I was working on a side project writing a [multi-armed bandit simulator](https://github.com/acviana/multiarmed-bandit-simulation/tree/main) from scratch.
+Part of the code requires iteratively appending to a series of numbers and then calculating the mean.
+It turns out that instead recalculating the mean over the entire series each time you can instead use a more computationally efficient [incremental mean](https://math.stackexchange.com/a/106720).
 Here what that looks like in Python:

 ```python
 def incremental_mean(mean: float, observation: float, n: int) -> float:
     return mean + ((observation - mean) / n)
 ```

 The benefit of using this incremental mean formula is that each incremental calculation is $\mathcal{O}(1)$ while calculating the mean of the entire series would be $\mathcal{O}(n)$.
 To see this, I benchmarked both methods with a series of 1000 randomly generated floats, once using my incremental mean function and once using the `statistics.mean` function from the Python Standard Library.
+Here are the results:

 ```python